continuwuity/maubot/README.md

   same list.
   The destination repo can be specified by prefixing the delimiter with the repo name, such as `continuwuity!1234` or `continuwuation/ruwuma!5678`.
 Cross-forge references are not supported yet.
+- `imgur.com` / `i.imgur.com` - When an Imgur link is found in a message (and the room's canonical alias `#continuwuity:continuwuity.org`), a reply will be sent, informing the sender that the team cannot see Imgur posts.
+- When a user from a muted server joins, they will be informed that they are unable to speak.

 ## Questions etc